dileepatech03/https-github.com-vajirabot1-KING-VAJIRA-MD/README.md

 ## THE THREE STEPS TO MAKE THE BOT

-📌 FIRST FORK THE REPO
+📌 FIRST FORK THE REPO.

-📌 NEXT SCAN THE QR AND TAKE THE SEASSON ID
+📌 NEXT SCAN THE QR AND TAKE THE SEASSON ID.

 📌 AFTER CLICK FOR YOUR SIUTABLE DEPLOYMENT PLATFORM AND DEPLOY THE BOT.

 📍 After deploying the bot some times comes mongodb error then you can take a new mondodb url or my url and put and restart again the bot. then the bot will run.